 September 30: Boeing Jumbo Jet Changes International Travel

 On September 20, 1968, Boeing introduced its 747, the world's first wide-body jet.
+The first flight took place the following year, kicking off the Jumbo Jet Age.
 As the largest passenger aircraft in the world, it changed air travel forever.
 It quickly became the standard for international air travel and is credited with starting "a revolution in air travel."
 These planes were also adapted for military purposes, including being put into use as Air Force One jets.
 These planes have had a significant impact on aircraft design, including the larger planes with which they now share the skies.

 December 24: NASA's Manned Apollo 8 Orbits the Moon

-After lifting off on December 21, 1968, the crew of Apollo 8 became the first people to ever leave the orbit of low Earth.
+After lifting off on December 21, 1968, the crew of Apollo 8 became the first people to ever leave low Earth orbit.
 Just a few days later, on December 24 (Christmas Eve), Apollo 8 became the first manned spacecraft to orbit the moon.
 After witnessing firsthand what no human had ever seen before, the crew and craft returned safely to Earth on December 27.
-This mission marked a fitting and hopeful end to what was an extraordinarily difficult and turbulent year in the United States and around the world.
+This mission paved the way for further space exploration and marked a fitting and hopeful end to what was an extraordinarily difficult and turbulent year in the U.S. and around the world.

 1968: An Eventful Year

 This timeline touches on just a few of the many incredible events that took place around the world during 1968, some tragic and some inspiring.
-From U.S. athletes staging a silent Black Power salute at the Olympic Games in Mexico to the Fair Housing Act of 1968 and beyond, this year truly changed the world.
-Now that you are aware of some of the significant events that took place during 1968, learn more about key historical events.
-Start by reviewing a timeline of the Civil Rights movement to gain perspective of historical events in the era leading up to the tumult of 1968.
+Now that you are aware of some of the significant events that took place in 1968, learn more about other key historical events.
+Start by reviewing a timeline of the Civil Rights movement to gain perspective of the era that led up to the world-changing events of 1968.